chavisingal/Hate-Speech-Analysis/README.md

 # Overview
-* Twitter - largest microblogging website in the world - 330 million global users
+* Twitter - largest microblogging website in the world - 330 million global users.
-* Content is mostly unrestricted
+* Content is mostly unrestricted.
 * The Supreme Court has never created any category of speech that is defined by its hateful conduct.

 * Hate speech is defined as abusive or threatening speech that expresses prejudice against a particular group, especially on the basis of race, religion, or sexual orientation.